-This past weekend, there was an event in Waterloo, Iowa called “The Cedar Valley Pride Fest.”
+There was an event recently in Waterloo, Iowa called “The Cedar Valley Pride Fest.”
 It was two days of fun activities and music for anyone who wished to participate to demonstrate that the LGBTQ community is a healthy and active part of our larger community.
 The message is one of inclusion and to celebrate diversity.

-There was also a small protest with a sign denouncing “Sodomy” and a few people roamed the perimeter to engage participants in a conversation about how they must repent or suffer eternal damnation.
+There was also a small protest by who I assumed were the Cedar Valley Patriots for Christ.
+One carried a sign denouncing “Sodomy.”
+A few others roamed the perimeter to engage participants in a conversation about how they must repent or suffer eternal damnation.

 The protest was smaller than last year which I should probably gauge as a good sign, but I’m not convinced that means growing acceptance.
 I still encounter a lot of people in my travels who oppose Gay Rights.
 They just don’t carry placards.

 One missionary engaged me by quoting Leviticus to remind me that what I am doing is a sin, while also telling me that he loved me.
 I feel no need whatsoever to explain that I am not gay, and preferred to let my loving assailant assume that I am.

 I replied, “I don’t think you do love me.
 I think that’s just a convenient way to feel better about what you hate.
 Could it be that God made people all sorts of different ways and you feel vulnerable?
 God loves me, you, those people, that guy, that girl, just the way we are.
 And He’s fine, by the way, with me eating shellfish on Sundays.”

 I’m not so naïve to assume that I won the argument, but he walked away.